 Bali isn’t an enormous island, but it comes with an enormous amount of options that can seem overwhelming.
-Let’s get you started with this summary, but best is to head over to our extensive Bali area guide to see what each corner has to offer!
+Let’s get you started with this summary, but before jumping on a plane and traveling to Bali, it’s best is to head over to our extensive Bali area guide to see what each corner has to offer!

 Bali’s Beaches Are Sublime